 Until we consummate our initial business combination, we intend to engage in the business of identifying and combining with one or more businesses.
 Each of our officers and directors presently has, and any of them in the future may have, additional fiduciary or contractual obligations to other entities, including DFP, private funds under the management of Deerfield Management and their respective portfolio companies, pursuant to which such officer or director is or will be required to present a business combination opportunity to such entity.
 In addition, DFP, existing and future funds managed by Deerfield Management and their respective portfolio companies may compete with us for business combination opportunities and, if such opportunities are pursued by such entities, we may be precluded from pursuing such opportunities.
 Accordingly, they may have conflicts of interest in determining to which entity a particular business opportunity should be presented.
 These conflicts may not be resolved in our favor and a potential target business may be presented to another entity prior to its presentation to us.
 Our second amended and restated certificate of incorporation will provide that we renounce our interest in any corporate opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of the company and such opportunity is one we are legally and contractually permitted to undertake and would otherwise be reasonable for us to pursue, and to the extent the director or officer is permitted to refer that opportunity to us without violating another legal obligation.
 In addition, our sponsor and our officers and directors may sponsor or form other special purpose acquisition companies similar to ours or may pursue other business or investment ventures during the period in which we are seeking an initial business combination.
-However, we do not believe that any such potential conflicts would materially affect our ability t
+Any such companies, businesses or ventures may present additional conflicts of interest in pursuing an initial business combination.
+However, we do not believe that any such potential conflicts would materially affect our ability to complete our initial business combination.